MicrosoftDocs/SupportArticles-docs/support/mem/configmgr/troubleshoot-dynamic-groups.md

 You restored a deleted group but did not see any updated.

-- When a dynamic group is deleted and restored, it's seen as a new group and re-populated according to the rule.
+- When a dynamic group is deleted and restored, it's seen as a new group and repopulated according to the rule.
 This process might take up to 24 hours.

 Get help with case.